mit-quest/necstlab-damage-segmentation/docs/data_ingestion.md

 Note:
 - `ingest_raw_data.py` assumes that if `dmg` appears in the zip filename, then that the zip file has annotations.
 If no `dmg` appears, then it assumes it contains images.
 - An identically named file existing in both `raw-data` and `processed-data` will cause the file in `processed-data` to be overwritten by `ingest_raw_data.py`.
-- Use `nano` text editor to edit scripts previously loaded to VM.
-E.g., `nano configs/dataset-medium`
+- Use `nano` text editor to edit scripts previously uploaded to VM.
+E.g., `nano configs/dataset-medium` to edit text in `dataset-medium.yaml`